vuralevren/altogic-auth-next12/README.md

 ```

 ### Login Page
-In this page, we will show a form to log in with email and password.
-We will use fetch function to call our backend api.
-We will save session and user infos to state and storage if the api return success.
-Then user will be redirected to profile page.
+On this page, we will show a form to log in with your email and password.
+We will use fetch function to call our backend API.
+We will save session and user info to state and storage if the API return success.
+Then the user will be redirected to the profile page.

-Replacing pages/sign-in.js with the following code:
+Replacing `pages/sign-in.js` with the following code:
 ```javascript
 // /pages/sign-in.js
 import Link from "next/link";